Troubleshoot Resource Connectors and Connector Groups

 For general information about automatic connector updates, see Maintain Resource Connectors.

 • The upgrade problem may be temporary and self-repairing.
-Secure Access automatically periodically retries the upgrade.
+Secure Access automatically retries the upgrade periodically.

-• To determine the problem connector, look for a yellow icon in the Version column on the connector group page:Yellow icon: Connector version issue.
+• To determine the problem connector, look for a yellow icon (Yellow icon: Connector version issue ) in the Version column on the connector group page.

-• Try deleting the problem connector instance and deploying a new one.
-See Disable, Revoke, or Delete Resource Connectors and Groups.
+• Try deleting the connector instance and deploying a new connector.
+For more information, see Disable, Revoke, or Delete Resource Connectors and Groups.

-• Make sure the connector can connect to the destinations in Allow Resource Connector Traffic to Secure Access.
+• Make sure the connector can connect to the Secure Access destinations.
+For more information, see Allow Resource Connector Traffic to Secure Access.

 • If the upgrade continues to fail: